Rega's vision of rescuing in all weathers

 16 March: For the first time in its history, Rega deploys its entire fleet of ambulance jets on the same mission.
 After the tragic coach crash in Canton Valais, Rega flies 14 children back home to Belgium.
 Further repatriation flights follow on 22 March.

-27–29 April: On 27 April, Rega celebrates its 60th anniversary, and during the next two days it opens the doors of the Rega Centre at Zurich-Kloten Airport to the general public.
+27–29 April: On 27 April, Rega celebrates its 60th anniversary, and during the next two days it opens the doors of the Rega Center at Zurich-Kloten Airport to the general public.
 Over 20,000 visitors flock to Swiss Air-Rescue’s headquarters.
-Further anniversary celebrations take place on 9 June at the helicopter base in Lausanne, on 23 June at the Berne base, on 7 July at the base in Dübendorf and on 18 August on Barfüsserplatz, in the centre of Basel.
+Further anniversary celebrations take place on 9 June at the helicopter base in Lausanne, on 23 June at the Berne base, on 7 July at the base in Dübendorf and on 18 August on Barfüsserplatz, in the center of Basel.

 27 September: Rega’s chief helicopter pilot, Heinz Leibundgut, receives the Aerosuisse Award.
 With this prize, the Swiss aviation and aerospace industry’s umbrella organisation pays tribute to his outstanding achievements in the field of helicopter flight safety and reliability.